Doctors (2000 TV series): 2000–2016: Decade of Doctors and 3000 episodes

-2017–present: Ratings increase and pandemic
+2017–2023: Ratings increase and pandemic

 In 2017, ratings for Doctors improved, averaging at 2.5 million viewers, with a peak of 4 million.
 In May 2018, Doctors aired another themed week, based around mental health.
 The transmission dates coincided with Mental Health Awareness Week.
 Writer Andrew Cornish felt that due to the seriousness of the topic, it felt "counter-productive and unrealistic" to "drop" regular characters into numerous mental health-related storylines for that one week, so he planned to have several storylines come to a head in the week.
 These included Rob Hollins' (Chris Walker) PTSD and Al Haskey's (Ian Midlane) struggle with the diagnosis of his mother's dementia.
 In November 2019, it was confirmed via Twitter that Doctors were filming for the 20th anniversary episode.
 As part of the celebrations for the milestone, Julia Parsons (Diane Keen) briefly returned to the series.
 It was also revealed that every regular cast member in the series will be featured in a scene together.
 To celebrate the 20th year of Doctors, a competition was opened for viewers to visit the set at BBC Drama Village on 18 March 2020.
 However, due to the COVID-19 pandemic, the set tour was postponed, and it was later announced that filming of Doctors had too been postponed due to the virus.
 On 26 March 2020, a 60-minute episode titled "A Day in the Life..." was broadcast, which saw the conclusion of a long-running prison storyline involving Jimmi Clay (Adrian Lewis Morgan), and a documentary being made about The Mill.
 Also in March 2020, an episode starring Joe Pasquale was broadcast.
-The episode, titled "The Joe Pasquale Problem", displays patient Lizzie Milton (Adele James) with the Fregoli delusion, seeing everyone as Pasquale.
+The episode, titled "The Joe Pasquale Problem", depicts patient Lizzie Milton (Adele James) as suffering from the Fregoli delusion, seeing everyone as Pasquale.
 The episode went viral on Twitter and Beth Maloney of Entertainment Daily described the episode as "bizarre but amazing".